William Westerman Document

 NOTE: The document above is from collection M110 held at McCain Library & Archives, University of Southern Mississippi.

-Some text for this "Item of the Month" was prepared by Diane DeCesare Ross, Curator of Manuscripts and Archives.
+Some text for this "Item of the Month" was prepared by Diane DeCesare Ross.
 However, most of it was taken directly from the finding aid found online at http://www.lib.usm.edu/legacy/archives/m110.htm.